-Your genetic test results will be placed into your electronic medical record and shared with your referring doctor.
+Your genetic test results will be placed into your electronic medical record and shared with your referring physician.

-- Since your test results will be placed into your electronic medical record, they may be viewed by any healthcare provider involved in your care. - As with any medical records, information about you, such as your genetic test results or your decision to be tested, will not be shared with anyone, including your family members, without your permission, except for treatment purposes or as allowed by law.
-You may, of course, specifically instruct us to share information with others, including other doctors or family members. - Genetic testing information is important for us and your other doctors to know to give you the best care possible.
+- Since your test results will be placed into your electronic medical record, they may be viewed by any healthcare provider involved in your care.
+They will, however, be provided with certain protections which restrict access within the electronic record, and require any provider who needs such access to take certain affirmative and recorded steps to access them. - As with any medical records, information about you, such as your genetic test results or your decision to be tested, will not be shared with anyone, including your family members, without your permission, except for treatment purposes or as allowed by law.
+You may, of course, specifically instruct us to share information with additional individuals, including other physicians or family members. - Genetic testing information is important for us and your other healthcare providers to know in order to give you the best care possible.